 As is the case with most herbal remedies, the formal medical community has been slow to form a consensus on whether or not Tribulus can increase human testosterone levels above normal ranges.
 However, regardless of the uncertainty, researchers in the Department of Urology at Italy’s University Federico II of Naples evaluated a natural compound containing Tribulus terrestris.
 The study, which involved a hundred human males who took the supplement daily, reported that after two months, patients reported improved sexual function and quality of life.

 Reduced libido is one of the most prominent symptoms of andropause and affects many middle aged men.
-Addressing the problem using natural plant extracts is of interest to many men who wish to avoid pharmaceutical drugs and their associated side effects.
+Addressing the concern using natural plant extracts is of interest to many men who wish to avoid pharmaceutical drugs and their associated side effects.
 Have you experimented with Tribulus terrestris?
 What results did it produce?
 If you have tried it, please leave a comment and share your experience with us.

 - Kavitha P, Subramanian P. Influence of Tribulus terrestris on testicular enzyme in fresh water ornamental fish Poecilia latipinna.
 Fish Physiol Biochem.
 2011 Dec;37(4):801-7. doi: 10.1007/s10695-011-9478-z.
 Epub 2011 Mar 20.

 - Gauthaman K, Ganesan AP.
-The hormonal effects of Tribulus terrestris and its role in the management of male erectile dysfunction–an evaluation using primates, rabbit and rat.
+The hormonal effects of Tribulus terrestris and its role in the management of male erectile dysfunction--an evaluation using primates, rabbit and rat.
 Phytomedicine.
 2008 Jan;15(1-2):44-54.